nomicflux/danger-mouse/README.md

              :error ....}]}
 ```

-Use `try-catch` as a function, then apply different functions over
+Use `try-catch` as a function, then `resolve` to apply different functions over
-errors and successes:
+errors and successes, respectively:
 ```clojure
 (->> (danger-mouse.macros/try-catch (throw (Exception.
 "Oops")))
      (danger-mouse.utils/resolve ex-message str))